Sumaiya-Mohamed/DWA08/README.md

 #Author: Sumaiya-Mohamed

-#Title: DWA06 (Abstraction)
+#Title: DWA08 (Encapsulation)

-#Description: This is an updated version of my book connect app where I have improved the code by using abstraction methods as well as a pdf file where I have listed examples of bad abstractions and how to implement the SOLID principles to make them better and examples of good abstractions that can help manage the complexity of code.
+#Description: This is an updated version of my book connect app where I have improved the code by using encapsulation methods, this project also consists of a pdf file that contains        answers to various questions about how else encapsulation can be used to improve my code.